 The lineup of attraction discounts offered via the Bite Card are a bit thin in my opinion.

 On the surface, three of the best deals are:

 - $10 off tickets to Marvel Avengers S.T.A.T.I.O.N.

 - $10 off tickets to Hunger Games: The Exhibition

-However, at the time I’m writing this, deeper discounts for both of those attractions are also currently being offered on Vegas.com, so I wouldn’t base a Bite Card purchase decision on them exclusively.
+However, at the time I’m writing this, deeper discounts for each of those attractions are currently being offered on Vegas.com, which doesn’t require an upfront discount card purchase.
+I wouldn’t base a Bite Card purchase decision on them exclusively.

 There are also a few smaller attraction deals of note that include:

 - BOGO drinks at Tipsy Robot at Planet Hollywood